Reading Strategies to Support Student Learning

-Description: Academic reading poses unique challenges as students are expected to question, compare, and use new information while also working with discipline-specific vocabulary and writing styles (Wingate 2015).
+Description: Academic reading poses unique challenges: students are expected to question, compare, and use new information while also working with discipline-specific vocabulary and writing styles.
 Especially when writing assignments emerge from course texts, these reading challenges can compound to create poor grades and a negative attitude about learning.

 This interactive workshop introduces instructors to research-based strategies for helping students build their academic reading skills and engage more deeply with course texts.
 Workshop participants will explore a number of reading-to-write exercises and discuss how incorporating these or similar exercises could work in their class to support a positive learning environment.
 Participants will leave with specific strategies for incorporating reading assignments in their classes.